jdleesmiller/CarND-PID-Control-Project/README.md

 This gives four additional tunable parameters:

 1. The maximum acceleration throttle
-1. The maximum braking throttle
+1. The minimum acceleration (that is, maximum braking) throttle
 1. The time constant for the exponential moving average
 1. The absolute steering angle threshold beyond which to brake